 - Gather information concerning any political problems or health hazards that may place you at risk.
 Consult current information provided by the State Department and the Centers for Disease Control and Prevention.
 Read State Department travel warnings or call 202-647-5225.
 Read CDC travel warnings or call 404-639-3311.

-- Obtain a printout of your immunization record from Occupational Health (219-Mazer, 718-430-3141), you should then make an appointment with a physician who does travel medicine in order to obtain medical advice, vaccinations, tetanus booster, PPD test, and prescription for medications.
-This can be done at the Einstein Faculty Practice at the Montefiore Medical Park, 1515 Blondell Avenue, appointment line 866-633-8255.
+- Obtain a printout of your immunization record from Occupational Health (219-Mazer, 718-430-3141).
+You can then make an appointment with a physician who does travel medicine in order to obtain medical advice, vaccinations, tetanus booster, PPD test, and prescription for medications.
+This can be done at the Einstein Faculty Practice at the Montefiore Medical Park, appointment line 866-633-8255.
 Dr. Theresa Madaline is available for travel appointments at Montefiore Medical Park.
 Schedule your appointment at least 6-8 weeks in advance of the date of departure.
 WHEN YOU HAVE MADE AN APPOINTMENT, YOU MUST INFORM THE GLOBAL HEALTH CENTER OF THE DATE SO THAT YOU WILL NOT BE BILLED.
 All of the foregoing medical services are provided free of charge at Einstein (co-payments if provided elsewhere) if you have been approved for a global health fellowship award, Please make sure that you let them know that you are traveling on a Global Health Fellowship.
 Co-payments are reimbursed for required travel medications.
 You must fill out the International Travel Health Clinic form and bring it with you to your clinic visit.